 When a book has a title like First Draft in 30 Days, it can be hard to pass up.
-If it’s sitting on the shelf at your local library, passing it up is practically impossible, which is why I picked Karen Wiesner’s attractively title book.
+If it’s sitting on the shelf at your local library, passing it up is practically impossible, which is why I picked Karen Wiesner’s book.

 The idea that I could write a first draft, or in Wiesner’s case, an incredibly detailed outline (which she equates to a first draft), is seductive.
 So far, it hasn’t happened yet (mostly, because I’m currently writing the second draft of another work) but the dream remains.

-Good for the plotters of plotters.
+Good for the plotter of plotters.

 What’s awesome about it?